DR Class 52.80: Surviving locomotives

 Of the originally 200 locomotives reconstructed, a large number are still in existence in the hands of various owners in varying condition (see List of preserved steam locomotives in Germany).
-At present (August 2007) ten working examples are known of.
-Number 52 8055 was extensively rebuilt, using advanced steam technology, oil firing and roller bearings for both axles and drive by the Swiss company Dampflokomotiv- und Maschinenfabrik DLM AG in 1998.
-Since 2003 it is owned by its rebuilder DLM AG and based in Schaffhausen, Switzerland.
-Being equipped with automatic trainstop of both Signum and ETCS-LS type it is fully certified for operation on the Swiss standard gauge network.
-Number 52 8055 also have a South African Railways 5 chime steam whistle & a 3 chime whistle that was usually used on The LNER Class A4s.
+As of August 2007, ten working examples are known of.

+Rekolok Number 52 8055 was extensively rebuilt, using advanced steam technology, oil firing and roller bearings for both axles and the drive by the Swiss company Dampflokomotiv- und Maschinenfabrik DLM AG in 1998.
+Since 2003, it is owned by its rebuilder DLM AG, and based in Schaffhausen, Switzerland.
+Being equipped with automatic trainstop of both Signum and ETCS-LS types, it is fully certified for operation on the Swiss standard-gauge network.
+Number 52 8055 also has an unknown five-chime steam whistle, and a Crosby three-chime whistle that was usually used on LNER Class A4s.